lamhotsimamora/Garuda-Javascript/README.md

-# A Moder Query Of Javascript | Garuda Javacript 2 | ES5 & ES6 Style
+# A Modern Query Of Javascript | Garuda Javacript 2 | ES5 & ES6 Style

 ##
 ```